 Facilitate Community: One library in Skokie, Illinois, hosts Baby Wednesdays, an opportunity for parents and their young children to socialize together on a weekly basis.
 Parents are given the opportunity to enjoy a cup of coffee with others in a similar stage of life while toddlers play together.

-Why not develop a version of the Friendship Cafes found in Central Virginia by creating social and learning spaces for the elderly?
+Could you develop a version of the Friendship Cafes found in Central Virginia by creating social and learning spaces for the elderly?
 While reviewing this idea, take a second to think of others who may need an opportunity to get out and engage with new faces.
 A friendship and support group for parents of children with intellectual challenges?
-What about a gardening or art class for stay-at-home care-givers?
+What about a gardening or art class for stay-at-home moms or care-givers?
 A mentoring group for new dads?
 Could you create a version of the “Fix-It Clinics” found in Fairfax County, where volunteers help folks mend household items?
 Consider how local clubs, businesses, or faith groups could partner with you to make these groups a success.

-Build Community Health: The benefits of volunteerism to the county are obvious, but perhaps we overlook the benefits to the volunteer.
+Build the Community: The benefits of volunteerism to the county are obvious, but perhaps we overlook the benefits to the volunteer.
 One study found that, “Those who had volunteered at least 200 hours in the 12 months prior to baseline were less likely to develop hypertension”, and that, “Volunteering at least 200 hours was also associated with greater increases in psychological well-being and physical activity…” Volunteering can help folks in your community meet one another, bond over a common purpose, and establish connection, while boosting healthfulness.
-Understanding this, Loudoun County, Virginia maintains a Volunteer Section on its website to help folks connect.
+Understanding this, Loudoun County maintains a Volunteer Section on its website to help folks connect.
 How can your county partner with its citizens and local institutions to engage volunteers and meet community goals?

 Please let us know if the examples we’ve shared today have been helpful to you, or if your county has an initiative that would fit in well with this post.
 We’d love to hear about it!
 We hope you’ll follow along as we continue to examine the issues facing rural communities.